 Symptoms and Treatments

 Many eye diseases and conditions offer no early warning signs.
-The technology we use at Eye Medical Clinic enables early detection by an experienced eye doctor of vision problems such as macular degeneration, retinopathy, keratoconus and much more.
+The technology we use at Eye Medical Clinic enables early detection of vision problems such as macular degeneration, retinopathy, keratoconus and much more.
 We are also equipped to deal with smaller concerns including scratches, infections, conjunctivitis (pink eye) and even pterygiums.

 Routine eye examinations by your Eye Medical Clinic eye doctor is the best safeguard for maintaining good vision at any stage of life.